-DNSSEC is a chain of trust service which authorization each DNS reply using asymmetric encryption.
+DNSSEC is a chain of trust service that authorization each DNS reply using asymmetric encryption.
 It starts from the top-level CA, which is “.”, and then some gTLD, like “org.”, and then the register’s domain.
 It’s a signing only method, so the DNS request is not encrypted and can be cached.
-The weakest point is that your domain registrar have total control over the DNSSEC key, so that if your domain registrar wanted to change it to another thing, it will be done.
-Also, the encrypt key of “.” and “org.” is both 1024 bit RSA, so there may be some possibility to break it using really big supercomputer within expire time. (there is about 1.47% possibility that you can break an 1024bit RSA key using Tianhe-2 under 6 month)
+The weakest point is that your domain registrar has total control over the DNSSEC key so that if your domain registrar wanted to change it to another thing, it would be done.
+Also, the encrypted key of “.” and “org.” is both 1024 bit RSA, so there may be some possibility to break it using a really big supercomputer within expire time. (there is about 1.47% possibility that you can break a 1024bit RSA key using Tianhe-2 under six month)

 It’s a good way to prevent DNS poisoning.
-With DNSSEC, most respectable mail service(Google) will not be fooled by easy tricks to send the email to some MIMA server.
+With DNSSEC, the most respectable mail service(Google) will not be fooled by easy tricks to send the email to some MIMA server.
 Also, if the client’s DNS service is secured under DNSSEC, the client will not be fooled to another site.

 So I set up three DNS servers to do the right DNSSEC check.
 One for my personal network(mail/VPCC/wiki/gitlab/backup/LDAP/WebDAV…) and another for my personal VPN.
-The two DNS servers using another DNS server as cache.
-Now the weakest spot is that before I start my VPN the DNS is poisoned.
+The two DNS servers using another DNS server as a cache.
+Now the weakest spot is that before I start my VPN, the DNS is poisoned.
 However, as my VPN is secured using another set of RSA keys, and I never visit anywhere without my VPN on, it should be fine.

 Whatever, having it is better than having nothing.
-But still, if you want to send me encrypt emails, see about page on this blog and using keys there, or make sure you are doing DNSSEC check at localhost…
+But still, if you want to send me encrypted emails, see about page on this blog and using keys there, or make sure you are doing DNSSEC check at localhost…